justmiles/traefik-cloudflare-tunnel/README.md

 | TRAEFIK_SERVICE_ENDPOINT | String | The HTTP uri to Traefik's web entrypoint |
 | TRAEFIK_ENTRYPOINT | String | Optional.
 Only target routes registered to these entrypoints |

+**Cloudflare Permissions**

+The `CLOUDFLARE_API_TOKEN` is your API token and you can create/obtain one here: https://dash.cloudflare.com/profile/api-tokens
+The `CLOUDFLARE_ACCOUNT_ID` is your account ID is a 32 character hash unique to you.
+After you login to cloudflare, you can find it in the URL here: https://dash.cloudflare.com
+The `CLOUDFLARE_TUNNEL_ID` is the ID of the Cloudflare tunnel.
+You can create one from the Zero Trust dashboard and navigating to Access -> Tunnels.
+The ID is under the name.

+Ensure the permissions for your Cloudflare token matches the following:

+- Account -> Cloudflare Tunnel -> Edit
+- Account -> Zero Trust -> Edit
+- User -> User Details -> Read
+- Zone -> DNS -> Edit

 ## Example

 `cd` into the `example` directory and update the `.env` with your CloudFlare info.